yuvalmGS/gigaspaces-wiki-jekyll/xap97net/concepts.markdown

 Tuple Space is a different paradigm for inter-process communication, based on sharing information tuples instead of the alternate message passing paradigm.

 Linda language, developed by David Gelernter and Nicholas Carriero at Yale University, was the first implementation of Tuple Spaces.
-Later on, the depanlinkJavaSpaces specificationtengahlinkhttp://www.sun.com/software/jini/specs/js2_0.pdfbelakanglink was defined as part of depanlinkSun's Jini specificationtengahlinkhttp://www.sun.com/software/jini/specs/belakanglink.
+Later on, the [JavaSpaces specification](http://www.sun.com/software/jini/specs/js2_0.pdf) was defined as part of [Sun's Jini specification](http://www.sun.com/software/jini/specs/).

 GigaSpaces initial product version was a commercial implementation to the JavaSpaces specification, and the Java kernel API of the product still implements the JavaSpaces specification.